justinmajetich/AirBnB_clone/README.md

 1. First clone this repository.

-3. Once the repository is cloned locate the "console.py" file and run it as follows:
+3. Once the repository is cloned, locate the "console.py" file and run it as follows:
 ```
 /AirBnB_clone$ ./console.py
 ```